 - If you have a valid guarantor, the process is simple and efficient.

 - They perform a ‘soft credit check’ of guarantor’s record

 - There are no hidden and extra processing fees.

-- The guarantor is on the hook until you pay off the whole sum
+- The guarantor is on the hook for any payments you are unable to make.

 - Max loan amount is limited to $10,000.

 - Only offer loans to borrowers in three provinces.

 - The minimum loan duration is two years for loans of $3,000 and up, but you can pay off the loan early with no additional fees and save on interest costs.

 Summary: LendingMate does what is advertised; it provides guarantor loans to people who have difficulty qualifying for a normal loan.

 LendingMate is a lender that offers small loans to borrowers, with bad credit, i.e., people who don’t qualify for loans from banks and other conventional institutions.